Congressional District # 04

 - Thermal treatment of 1,400 cubic yards of PCB-contaminated soil pursuant to a Record of Decision signed in 1989.

 Additional action was taken and included the construction of a granular activated carbon (GAC) treatment system for the village of St. Anthony by U.S. EPA and MPCA.
-The system was completed in 1991, pursuant to a September 1986 Record of Decision.
+The system was completed in 1991, pursuant to a September 1986 ROD.

 In recognition of the need to expedite the remediation of regional groundwater contamination, U.S. EPA, MPCA, and the Army agreed to address the final remedy for the site in three stages or operable units.
 Operable Unit 1 (OU1) addresses the North Plume of contaminated groundwater which has migrated off-TCAAP; Operable Unit 3 (OU-3) addresses the smaller, South Plume.